adamjorr/somatic-variation/README.md

 Takes a vcf file and filters it using the strict mode of `filt_with_replicates.pl`, creates a fasta alignment with `vcf2fa`, then creates a diploidified version of the alignment with `diploidify.py`, and finally creates a newick tree using RAxML. -g is the same argument used in `filt_with_replicates.pl`.
 Use -r to tell the script how to invoke RAxML on this system.

+###What it does
+Creates a newick tree from a VCF file.

+###Expected output
+A newick tree specified by -o.
+If -o is not specified, prints the tree to stdout.

 ##plot_tree.R
 Usage: Rscript plot_tree.R tree.nwk plot.pdf